What is Physical Distribution in Supply Chain Management? A Detailed Guide in 2023

 Offers Better Consumer Experiences

-By using physical distribution, consumer service is made more efficient by making products available in the correct quantity at the right time and in the right location, i.e. when a client needs them.
+By using a physical distribution channel, consumer service is made more efficient by making products available in the correct quantity at the right time and in the right location, i.e. when a client needs them.

 Every manufacturer must figure out how to get their goods to the end-user.
 In today’s economy, a variety of distribution channels are accessible.
 A producer needs to keep the following points in mind while choosing one or more distribution channels to ensure smooth operation and lowers logistics costs.